0xCAFEAFFE/OSIRIS/README.md

 The application was developed using [Microchip Studio](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio), `v7.0.2594` which ships with the quite old version of `avr-gcc v5.4.0` and `DFP v2.3.518`, the project file for Microchip Studio can be found in the `mcp studio` folder.

 If you prefer to build manually and/or with a more recent compiler version, then I suggest downloading this [release by ZakKemble](https://github.com/ZakKemble/avr-gcc-build/releases/tag/v15.1.0-1), which uses the same versions of `avr-gcc v15.1.0`, `binutils v2.44` and `avr-libc v2.2.1` as the latest toolchain [release by Microchip](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio/gcc-compilers), but also includes matching version of `make` and `avrdude` for Windows.
 The Makefile was only tested on Windows but *should* work for Linux as well.
-Shame on me, I know, I know..
+Yes, I'm a Windows person, shame on me, I know, I know..

 The bootloader was compiled using `avr-gcc v15.1.0` as well, resulting in a 510 byte binary which *barely* fits the boot section size of 512 bytes.
 The binary was smaller with the older `avr-gcc v5.4.0`, future compiler versions *might* produce a binary too large to fit.

-While flashing the bootloader, USB must be connected to provide power to the system.

 Fuse settings: Low =0xE2, High =0xD6, Extended =0xFF.

+While flashing the bootloader via ISP, USB must be connected to provide power to the system.

+In case the default UART setting is way off, the bootloader might not receive the firmware correctly.
+I'd therefore recommend, when flashing the bootloader via ISP for the first time, to once flash the application via ISP as well, to already have the UART calibration routine in place.
+Once the application runs, it will auto-calibrate the UART and from there on the bootloader should work as well.

 ### Warnings :warning: